UPDATED BY

 4. Toxic Workplace Culture

-A toxic boss is bad enough, but if your whole company’s culture is toxic, that’s also a good reason to leave a job.
 Company culture is all about the shared set of values, beliefs and attitudes that guide an organization in how it treats its customers and employees.
 Signs of a toxic workplace might include poor communication, constant turnover, lack of enthusiasm from peers and a sense of fear across the organization.

-5. Not Enough Schedule and Location Flexibility
+5. Limited Schedule and Location Flexibility

+Many employees want the flexibility to choose when and where they work, whether that’s in a physical workplace or working remotely.
 Companies that don’t have flexible hours or work environments stand to lose talent as more employees desire remote-flexible roles.
 There are plenty of other benefits to allowing employees to work from home, too, like increased productivity and lower office costs.

 Leaving a job after a year or two indicated unreliability 15 to 20 years ago, but today there is much more acceptance.
 Job hopping — the idea of moving from job to job after a short period of time — no longer carries the same stigma it once did.